auth0-samples/auth0-acul-samples/README.md

 This command:

 1. Configures your Auth0 tenant to use standard mode for the specified screen
-2. Launches the Screen Tester application for initiating the authentication flow
+2. Launches a browser window with the login flow screen (either login or login-id based on identifier profile)
 3. Any changes to the tenant configuration will be reflected in the login experience

 ### Advanced Mode Development *(Coming soon)*